What Is It Like to Be a Psychiatric Nurse Practitioner?: Duties, Challenges, and Rewards

 Authorized by 23 states, including Missouri and Kansas, the accredited online MSN-PMHNP program prepares RNs with a BSN to pursue leadership as mental health advocates.
 Students develop as advanced practice nurses who care for the whole person.

-Make a difference today with Rockhurst University’s online MSN-PMHNP program.
+Make a difference today with Rockhurst University’s online MSN-PMHNP program or the online PMHNP Post-Master's Certificate.